 Our new project: Celebrating the bi-centenary of The Deaf Academy

-Since the Deaf Academy, Exmouth is to celebrate its bi-centenary in 2026, we are currently researching its history and also contacting former pupils and staff for their memories so that a book can be produced for that momentous occasion.
+Since the Deaf Academy, Exmouth is celebrating its bi-centenary in 2026, we have been researching its history and also contacting former staff, students and trustees for their memories so that a book could be produced for that momentous occasion.

-Originally known as the Royal West of England Residential School for the Deaf, it moved from Exeter to the former Rolle College site in Douglas Avenue, Exmouth in 2020.
-Since Daphne has already written books about the Rolle College site - "Exmouth's ROLLE" in 2015 - and a celebration of 200 years of her own Primary School - "So many Hearts make a School" (2007) and "This is our School (2011) - this is a fitting sequel.
-Interestingly, George Palmer School in Reading, Berkshire had a Deaf Unit which she studied for her Education thesis at Rolle College while training for teaching in the 1960s.
+Originally known as the Royal West of England Institution for the Deaf and Dumb, Exeter, it moved to the former Rolle College site in Douglas Avenue, Exmouth in 2020.
+Since Daphne had already written books about the site – "Exmouth's ROLLE" in 2015 – and a celebration of 200 years of her own Primary School – "So many Hearts make a School" (2007) and "This is our School” (2011) – this is a fitting sequel.
+Interestingly, George Palmer School in Reading, Berkshire had a Partially Hearing Unit from 1956, which she studied for her Education thesis at Rolle College while training for teaching in the early 1960s.